teqneers/PHP-Stream-Wrapper-for-Git/README.md

 3. adjust the `GIT_BINARY` constant in `phpunit.xml` to the path to your Git binary
 4. run `phpunit` from within the cloned project folder

-Please note that the library is currently in a pre-alpha state and was tested only on a Mac OS X 10.7 with the bundled PHP 5.3.6.
-The code should run on all *nix-based systems though, but currenty you're not able to run the tests on a Windows-based machine.
+Please note that the library is currently in a pre-alpha state and was tested on a Mac OS X 10.7 with the bundled PHP 5.3.6 on several Ubuntu Linux installations and on Windows Vista running PHP 5.3.7.
+Due to currently unknown reasons the test run a bit unstable on Windows.
+All tests should be *green* but during cleanup there may be the possibility that some access restrictions randomly kick in and prevent the cleanup code from removing the test directories.

 Contribute
 ----------